eranblack/Capstone/README.md

 - code for data cleaning in cleaning.py

 Part1 - Hypothesis testing
-Test wether coach effects player performance?
+Test whether coach effects player performance?
 In order to test the relation of the coach to player performance I created a model that uses 4 features and predicts player's next season ppg (points per game):
 - features chosen: player previous season ppg, player previous season minutes played, player age and coach.